Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

     - Edit the `Vagrantfile` such that the `bootstrap.sh` script is run during provisioning.
 The script should
         - Add a new environment variable `ENV_TEST_VARIABLE` with the value `USERNAME`.
         - Install `neofetch`.
+4. Run `neofetch` in the terminal and take a screenshot
-4. Create a merge request containing your changes
+5. Create a merge request containing your changes

 In the following subsections you will find additional instructions and explanations.